amangupta25/deCODE/README.md

 - Anomalies in electric and gravitational field
 - Sudden groundwater level changes

+## Model Parameters
+Various parameters which can be noticed with the increase in the intensity of earthquakes
+- Hydrochemical precursors
+- Temperature Change
+- Water Level
+- Radon Gas
+- Oil Wells
+- Changes in Seismic Wave Velocity

 These pre-stages data can be treated as parameters into our prediction model.
 Even though the efficiency of a model can’t be determined beforehand without analyzing the data, still we can fall to a few models:
 #### 1. Logistic Regression: